CenterForOpenScience/experimenter/docs/source/random.md

 ember generate randomizer <name>
 ```

 which will create a new file: `addon/randomizers/<name>.js`.
 Let walk through an example called 'next.
-The 'next' randomizer
+The 'next'
-simply picks the next frame in a series.
+randomizer simply picks the next frame in a series. (based on previous times that someone participated in an experiment)

 ```bash
 $ ember generate randomizer next